openSUSE/zypp-boot-plugin/INSTALL.md

-# Building and installing libeconf
+# Building and installing zypp-boot-plugin

 ## Building